-LA-based gaming studio Scopely raises $200 million at a $1.4 billion valuation – TechCrunch
+LA-based gaming studio Scopely raises $200M at a $1.7B valuation – TechCrunch

 The new investment follows Scopely’s milestone of achieving more than $1 billion in lifetime revenue.
 Games in the company’s portfolio include: Looney Tunes World of Mayhem and Star Trek Fleet Command, created with the recently acquired DIGIT Game Studios.

-Indeed, part of the reason for the financing is to accelerate the pace of its acquisitions and investments into new game development studios, according to chief executive, Walter Driver .
+Indeed, part of the reason for the financing is to accelerate the pace of its acquisitions and investments into new game development studios, according to chief executive Walter Driver .

 “The barrier to entry from independent studios is to find product-market fit,” says Driver.
 “Increasingly, it’s helpful for them to have publishing capabilities that are more global in nature and more scaled.”

-Note: *This story has been updated to indicate that Scopely’s valuation is $1.7 billion.
-Not $1.4 billion as originally reported.